EMDR Intensives & Trauma Therapy in Plymouth, MA

 It makes sense to feel stuck when your head knows one thing and your body feels another.
 We can slow everything down, name what is actually happening, and make a simple plan that fits your real life.
 We will build steadiness first, then gently work on the patterns that keep pulling you back.
 You do not have to do this alone.

-I look like I have it together, but I do not feel that way inside.
+You look like you have it together, but you do not feel that way inside.

-I feel like I did something wrong, even when I did not.
+You feel like you did something wrong, even when you know you did not.

-I am great at functioning and terrible at feeling safe.
+You are great at functioning, but terrible at feeling safe.

-I want to stop living like I am in trouble.
+You want to stop living like you are in trouble.

 How I can help